This page is intended as reference information for the general public.

-What is BOSULIF and what is it used for?1
+What is Bosulif and what is it used for?

-Medicines in Northern Ireland fall under the remit of the European Medicines Agency (EMA) whilst medicines in Great Britain (England, Scotland and Wales) fall under the remit of the Medicines and Healthcare products Regulatory Agency (MHRA) since Brexit.
+Medicines in Northern Ireland fall under the remit of the European Medicines Agency (EMA) whilst medicines in Great Britain (England, Scotland and Wales) fall under the remit of the Medicines and Healthcare products Regulatory Agency (MHRA) following the UK leaving the European Union.
 These agencies are responsible for the scientific evaluation, supervision and safety monitoring of medicines developed by pharmaceutical companies.

 If you would like to see the Summary of Product Characteristics (SPC) or Patient Information Leaflet (PIL) for Bosulif please follow these links:

 Pfizer is unable to provide advice on personal medical matters.
 Please consult your doctor or other relevant health professional for specific, health-related advice and support.

 If you get any side effects when taking this or any other medicine, talk to your doctor or other relevant health professional e.g. pharmacist, nurse.
 This includes any possible side effects not listed in the packaging leaflet.
 You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk or search the Google Play or Apple App Store for MHRA Yellow Card.
 By reporting side effects, you can help provide more information on the safety of this medicine.